Overview

 and tourism. |

-Benefits to Council Opportunity for TCC to show innovation
+Benefits Opportunity for Townsville to show innovation

 in urban renewable energy.